Buyer Persona Definition

 It enables business owners to understand the needs and thoughts of prospective clients as they contemplate solutions to the problems their company specializes in solving.

-Buyer personas should be the starting point of your digital strategy, as they lay out the profiles of your target audiences, allowing you to refine and personalize your approach, thus helping you drive more marketing sales.
+Buyer personas should form the foundation of your digital strategy.
+They define your target audiences, allowing you to refine and personalize your approach, thereby enhancing your marketing and sales efforts.